yigitsik/Comp2Dust/ReadMe.md

 <hr>

-This document explains commands in application and gives examples.
+This document explains the commands in the application and gives examples.

 * User uploads a single image or up-to 100 image files through "Upload" button.
 * To use Mozjpeg's  "-qtables" command user must upload his text file,